yatesco/seafile-docs/deploy_pro/enable_search_and_background_tasks_in_a_cluster.md

 sudo yum install java-1.7.0-openjdk sudo yum install libreoffice libreoffice-headless libreoffice-pyuno
 ```

+*Note*: Since version 3.1.12, java 1.7 is required, please check your java version by `java -version`.
+If not, please [change the default java version](./change_default_java.md).

 Edit **pro-data/seafevents.conf** and ensure this line does NOT exist: